Lucastwl/tictactoe/README.md

 # tictactoe
-just run python app.py, not flask run
+just run app.py on the terminal, not flask run